gomezrjo/cp4i-tz-deployer-yl/README.md

     --param CP4I_VERSION="16.1.0"
 ```

 You do not have to add the version parameters when using CP4I v16.1.2 because that is the default version.
-Now, by default the pipeline will use **Local Security** for EEM and EP, if you want to use `KeyCloak` instead, you can add the following parameter to one of the previous commands, making sure you add a `\` at the end of the last line in order to include the new line:
+Now, by default the pipeline will use `KeyCloak` for EEM and EP, if you want to use **Local Security** instead, you can add the following parameter to one of the previous commands, making sure you add a `\` at the end of the last line in order to include the new line:

 ```
-    --param EA_OIDC="true"
+    --param EA_OIDC="false"
 ```

 Additionally, if you need to demo License Service you can add the following parameters as well.
 And do not forget to add a `\` at the end of the last line in order to include the new lines: